Skip to content

 Is It Hard to Get Into New Mexico Military Institute?
 Acceptance Rate & Requirements

-Based in Roswell, New Mexico, New Mexico Military Institute admits a majority of applicants, with an acceptance rate of roughly 53%.
-The school reports a graduation rate of roughly 41%.
+Based in Roswell, New Mexico, New Mexico Military Institute offers a realistic path to admission, with roughly 53% of applicants receiving an offer.
+The graduation rate is roughly 41%.

 Can I Afford It?